mnicolae/learning-notes/books/the-staff-engineers-path.md

 ## Why Do We Need Engineers Who Can See the Big Picture?

 * Good decisions need *context*.
 * The local maximum problem.
-Solved with decision makers (influencers) who can take an outside view; consider the goals of multiple teams at once and choose a path that's best for the whole org or business.
+Solved with decision makers (or decision influencers) who can take an outside view; consider the goals of multiple teams at once and choose a path that's best for the whole org or the whole business.
 * Need to also anticipate how the decision will play out in the future (i.e., forward-looking decisions).
-* Managers and CTO may not be best-fitted to be such decision makers.
+* Managers and CTO may not be best-fitted to be such decision makers because management authority can overshadow technical judgement and managing others is a full-time job.

 ## Why Do We Need Engineers Who Lead Projects That Cross Multiple Teams?